erhhung/ec2-github-runner/README.md

 **3. Prepare EC2 image**

 1. Create a new EC2 instance based on any Linux distribution you need.
-2. Connect to the instance using Systems Manager, install `git` and `docker`, and then enable the `docker` daemon.
+2. Connect to the instance using Systems Manager, install `git` and `docker`, and then enable the Docker daemon.

    For **Amazon Linux 2023**, it looks like the following: